Meet Me Tonight: Box office

 The film was not a success at the box office and earned billings of £97,000.

-Critical reception
+Critical

 Variety called it "somewhat dated entertainment" in which "all three items have been skillfully directed."

 The Guardian called it "a disappointment" although "passable popular entertainment."

 The Daily Telegraph declared "nobody dazzles in the film, and the material, seen in a cold light, seemed thin, even dull."

 Filmink called it "a disaster, poorly directed, adapted, cast and acted – we don’t think anyone liked it, then or now, and it was a flop."

 The New York Times wrote, "Tonight at 8:30 is, in short, a varied entertainment, short on excitement but funny and trenchant enough for many tastes."

-Coward saw the film in September 1952 and described it in his diary as "absolutely awful - vilely directed and, with one or two minor exceptions, abominably acted."
+Coward saw the film in September 1952 and described it in his diary as "absolutely awful – vilely directed and, with one or two minor exceptions, abominably acted."